Minsk City Police Department

-Minsk has the largest number of police officers among the post-Soviet republics.
+Minsk has the largest number of policemen per-capita among the post-Soviet republics.
 It is also one of the most active police forces in Belarus due to Minsk being the center of many protests and arrests.

 History

 The department was founded as the Main Directorate of the Workers 'and Peasants' Militia of the Socialist Soviet Republic of Belarus on November 30, 1920.
 On July 10, 1934, the directorate was transformed into a branch of the newly formed People's Commissariat for Internal Affairs (NKVD), which was formed that same day in Moscow.
 One of the main tasks of the NKVD directorate in Minsk was to enforce the communist ideology imposed by the Communist Party of the Soviet Union.

 In March 1946, the NKVD was replaced with the Ministry of Internal Affairs of the USSR.
 By order of the Ministry of Internal Affairs of the Belarusian SSR of June 2, 1947, No. 00130, two new branches were set up in the police department of the militia department of the Ministry of Internal Affairs to guide the peripheral police bodies along the lines of combating the theft of state and public property.

 On June 5, 1991, the Ministry of Internal Affairs of the Belarusian SSR issued an order which placed the directorate under the Ministry of Internal Affairs' jurisdiction.

 On October 2, 2020, the U.S. Treasury added Ivan Kubrakov, then head of the department, to its Specially Designated Nationals and Blocked Persons List.
 On the same day, he was banned from entering the European Union.
 Kubrakov was also sanctioned by the United Kingdom, Switzerland, and Canada.

 On December 23, 2020, the MIAMCEC was designated under sanctions by the US Treasury Department for human rights violations related to the suppression of the 2020 Belarusian protests and placed in the Specially Designated Nationals and Blocked Persons List.

 In summer 2021, Mikhail Hryb, the head of the department, was sanctioned by the EU, the US and Switzerland.